 When you buy your ticket, ask for the Klangweg ticket, which includes all the gondola and chair lift on both sides of the hike.
 It also includes the bus ticket from Wildhaus back to Alt Sankt Johann, if you need to return to your car at the starting point.

-In 2022, a Klangweg ticket cost CHF 32/adult and CHF 18.50/Child.
+In 2024, a Klangweg ticket cost CHF 39/adult and CHF 24.50/Child.
 See current prices.
-SBB-Half-fare and Junior cards are accepted.

 Opening hours

-This area is open for summer season from end of May to mid October.
 The Alt St Johann-Sellamatt gondola runs daily 8:30 – 17:00 (closed over lunch in bad weather).
 The Wildhaus-Oberdorf chair lift runs 8:30 – 12:00 and 13:15 – 17:15.
 In bad weather, both lifts may reduce service or close altogether.

 Where to eat